Generic Name: abacavir (Oral route)

 It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-This medicine may cause a severe allergic reaction in some patients.
-This reaction usually occurs within 6 weeks after the medicine is started but may occur at any time.
+This medicine may cause severe allergic reactions in some patients.
+These reactions usually occur within 6 weeks after the medicine is started but may occur at any time.
 If untreated, it can lead to severe low blood pressure and even death.
-Stop taking this medicine and check with your doctor immediately if you or your child notice sudden fever, skin rash, diarrhea, nausea, stomach pain, vomiting, or a feeling of unusual tiredness or illness, cough, shortness of breath, or sore throat.
+Check with your doctor immediately if you or your child notice sudden fever, skin rash, diarrhea, nausea, stomach pain, vomiting, or a feeling of unusual tiredness or illness, cough, trouble breathing, or sore throat.

 When you begin taking this medicine, you or your child will be given a warning card which describes symptoms of severe allergic reactions that may be caused by abacavir.
 The warning card also provides information about how to treat these allergic reactions.
 For your safety, you should carry the warning card with you at all times.